nicola-baechi/bertrands-paradox/README.md

 1. Download and extract the .zip archive
 2. On Windows, execute the start.bat script, on GNU/Linux or MacOS, execute the start.sh script

-No JRE installation is required, since it comes bundled with the program.
+No JRE or JDK installation is required, since it comes bundled with the program.

 ### Screenshots
 <img src="https://i.postimg.cc/htztWKdL/Screenshot-2021-01-03-161438.png" width="400">